This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Once an indistinguishable industrial district and often overlooked area located between Tottenham Hale and Walthamstow, Blackhorse Road is now a burgeoning and blooming local neighbourhood, thanks to a swathe of new apartment buildings and student accommodation.

-It is now most famous for its recently christened Blackhorse Beer Mile consisting of Truman’s Brewery, Exale Brewery, Beerblefish Brewery, Pillars Brewery and Signature Brew.
+It is now most famous for its recently christened Blackhorse Beer Mile consisting of Big Penny Social (formerly Truman’s Social Club), Exale Brewery, Beerblefish Brewery, Pillars Brewery, Pretty Decent Beer Co and Signature Brew.
 Luckily there are lots of new coffee shops in the neighbourhood too to help with post- brewery sessions before hopping on the Tube home at Blackhorse Road or exploring nearby Walthamstow Wetlands.

 17. Limehouse Basin

 Renowned for riverside restaurants and residential living overlooking the Thames, Limehouse also has a historic heart with several sublime pubs including The Grapes, which has no less than Galdalf (Sir Ian McKellen) as the owner.
 The pub itself dates back to the 1580s and is cosy as inside with a small balcony directly overlooking the Thames – get there early to bag a prime spot.

 Every which way you look in Limehouse gives you magnificent marina views of lush London lookouts over the river – Gordon Ramsay has also opened a (rather average) bar and restaurant here called The Narrow.

 Supposedly getting its title from the amount of dead dogs that used to wash up on the banks of the Thames here in the 16th century (charming), the Isle of Dogs is a industrious area surrounded by water that has seen huge investment in recent times largely thanks to the regeneration spurred on by the Canary Wharf development.